brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 By drawing a transparent rectangle over the whole window, we can clean up some of that mess while still leaving a smear or trail.
 If you turn up the alpha, you will turn down the smear.
 If you turn down the alpha, you will turn up the smear.  **[note: explain why you can't use ofBackground here]**

 ![Animated Spiral With Clearing](images/intrographics_animatedspiralwithclearing.png "Simple spiral animated with a trail effect")

+Okay, you've got some code.
+It does something neat.
+But it has a bunch of variables that you are playing with by manually changing them and reruning your code.
+It would be much nicer to take these parameters and change them at runtime, so that you can find the settings you like best.
+It doesn't matter quite so much for this project, but in your own work, this process of parameterization and exploration will be very important (especially, if you are creating any generative visuals).

+We've got a couple parameters that drastically change the visual experience of our spirals.
+Let's focus in on the `timeScale` of our noise and the `clearAlpha` used to set transparency.
+We can use the mouse position to control both of these variables on the fly.
+Horizontally moving the mouse can turn the `clearAlpha` up and down while moving the mouse vertically can turn the `timeScale` up and down.
+(Using the mouse like this is handy if you've got one or two parameters to explore).

+Delete those lines of code that define `timeScale` and `clearAlpha`.
+Instead add this to your header (.h) file:

+	float clearAlpha;
+	float timeScale;

+Initialize them in the `setup` function of your source file (.cpp):

+	clearAlpha = 100;
+	timeScale = 0.5;

+We haven't talked about this function yet, but [`mouseMoved(int x, int y )`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_mouseMoved "mouseMoved Documentation Page") will get run anytime the mouse position changes in our openFrameworks window.
+We can use it to update our parameters:

+	clearAlpha = ofMap(x, 0, ofGetWidth(), 0, 255);
+	timeScale = ofMap(y, 0, ofGetHeight(), 0, 1);

+**[note: ofMap, ofGetWidth and ofGetHeight have probably been explained earlier in the tutorial?]**

 ## 3. See outline ##